mhmdbaashn/BlackFriday-Marekt/README.md

    * AC4 When clicking the Log Out link, the user is taken to the log out page.

 4. Title: Footer
+   * AC1 When clicking on social media icons the user is taken to new page .

 5. Title: Product Management .
    * AC1 Given a logged in user, they can create a product.